ABOUT GLYCOL IN CHILLERS

 * At standard ARI 590 conditions: 54°F entering fluid temperature, 44°F leaving fluid temperature, 95°F ambient temperature, 0.0005 fouling

-American Chillers & Cooling Tower Systems recommends propylene based glycols because of their non-hazardous nature and as such, we must be aware of the effects on the standard refrigeration heat exchangers and pumps.
 A 40% solution of propylene glycol will reduce the chiller heat exchanger’s ability to chill by at least 7.2%.
 We know from experience, that some heat exchangers chilling abilities is reduced by 20%.
-This means the chiller with a 10 ton capacity for chilling water will have a capacity between 8 tons and 9.3 tons with 40% PG.
-Most American Chillers have heat exchangers large enough to handle 30% PG without loss of capacity due to our “value-added” engineering practices.
+This means the chiller with a 10-ton capacity for chilling water will have a capacity between 8 tons and 9.3 tons with 40% PG.
+Most American Chillers have heat exchangers that are oversized to handle 30% PG without any loss of capacity.
 We can easily provide a chiller heat exchanger for even 50% PG at the customer request at time of order.
+Some glycol in the system will lubricate pump seals, but too much glycol in a system especially in cold fluid applications or if starting cold during winter weather can damage pumps.
+Make sure that you consult with a glycol expert like our engineers at American Chillers for guidance into the optimal glycol percentages for your system.